What is Ann Arbor Ultimate?

 Rachel Cawkwell started playing ultimate at Emory University in 2010.
 She still primarily (and proudly) wears her Luna gear at league.
 In Ann Arbor, she’s had the opportunity to play on two different club teams, captaining the mixed team Rocket Lawnchair in 2017 and playing on the women’s team Autonomous in 2018.
 She is a graduate student at University of Michigan studying English Language and Literature and will never turn down a conversation about books.
 She was appointed to the Ann Arbor Ultimate Board of Directors in 2018.

 Ryan, a software developer by trade, started playing ultimate in 2008 in the Ann Arbor Ultimate Summer League.
 He began his club career in 2012 as a member of the mixed team Sidecar!.
-Since then, he has captained two mixed club teams, Handlebar and Pile-Up, and has played in the open division with Spoiler and Mango Tree.
+Since then, he has captained two mixed club teams, Handlebar and Pile-Up, played on one mixed club team, Rocket Lawnchair, and has played in the open division with Spoiler and Mango Tree.
 He was appointed to the Ann Arbor Ultimate Board of Directors in 2013 and also serves as the web designer, developer and admin.

 Sara was first introduced to ultimate during her junior year of high school when her AP chemistry teacher decided ultimate would be more fun to teach than chemistry.
 She was unaware that there was actually strategy involved until she joined Ann Arbor Ultimate in the fall of 2013.
 Since then, she has enjoyed the transition from self-proclaimed spirit captain to actual captain (but still spirit-focused!).
 She started playing club with Rocket Lawnchair in 2017 and was named one of the captains for the 2018 season.
 When Sara is not playing ultimate she also enjoys petting dogs and eating.
 She was appointed to the Ann Arbor Ultimate Board of Directors in 2018.